 Asphalt Shingle Weight and Tonnage Planning

-When your project mixes shingles with framing or sheathing offcuts, we route that container to our general C&D debris service—instead of a standard roofing bin.
-Keeping these material streams separated ensures we manage your site waste effectively.
+When a project mixes shingle debris with framing or sheathing offcuts, we route the container to a general c&d debris service—instead of our standard roofing line—to ensure your site remains organized and fully compliant with local disposal regulations.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition